 Railway Mission Chaplains: Supporting Rail Staff on Life's Journey

-In the first of a new blog series, we shine the spotlight on members of our dedicated chaplaincy team and their invaluable work supporting rail staff on life's journey.
+In this blog series, we shine the spotlight on members of our dedicated chaplaincy team and their invaluable work supporting rail staff on life's journey.
 Members of the team will share their motivations, daily responsibilities and the impact of their work across the rail industry.

-The first to feature in our series is Andrea Smyth.
+Next to feature in our series is Andrew Hall.

 What inspired you to become a railway chaplain?

 ‘Inspired’ seems to be a big word for it.
 I had been in Christian leadership roles for many years alongside full-time employment in the IT industry.
 My role there was largely airline-related but there had been some cross-over with the rail industry.
 On exiting IT, I was looking for a fresh direction and to do something more person-centric.

 How do you spend a typical day in the role?

 After the best part of 16 years, I am still awaiting a typical day.
 When I first started, I used to make lots of appointments for the month and then spend most of my time working around cancelled appointments.
 I now find it much better to have fewer appointments and the ability to respond as the need arises.
 Over the years I have been in support situations with people from all levels of the industry, from our local station cleaners at New Street to our Chief Superintendent BTP and a high-ranking officer who is now Chief Constable of another force.
 I have worked with train crew, station staff, and Network Rail staff, in many disciplines across the railway, and with top Executives of many rail companies.
 This is one of the joys of the role.
 A typical day may encompass a pick of the above.

 How do you tailor your chaplaincy work to the specific needs and challenges faced by railway employees?